bagit-profiles/bagit-profiles-specification/README.md

 A fetch.txt file is allowed within the bag.
 Default: true

 4. serialization: forbidden|required|optional
-Allow, forbid or require serialization of bags.
+Allow, forbid or require serialization of Bags.
 Default is optional.

 5. accept-serialization: LIST
 A list of MIME types acceptable as serialized formats.
 E.g. "application/zip".
 If serialization has a value of required or optional, at least one value is needed.
 If serialization is forbidden, this has no meaning.